Using TapRooT® Root Cause Analysis for Quality Issues

-You may have tried 5 WHYs, Fishbone, or another system.
-However, in these methodologies, we agree with the critics who note repeat failures and state that the aforementioned methodologies often miss the mark and have weak corrective actions, if any.
+Notably among them are 5 WHYs, FEMA, Fishbone, 8-step problem-solving.
+However, in these methodologies, we agree with the critics who note repeat failures and state that the aforementioned investigations often miss the mark and had weak corrective actions, if any.

-You need to use a system that produces consistent quality root cause analysis—TapRooT®
+You need to use a system that produces consistent quality root cause analysis

-If you know what to ask about in an investigation—which often reveals whether you are experienced or inexperienced as an investigator—you’ll find tenability is critical for quality results.
+But, if you know what to ask about in an investigation—which often reveals whether you are experienced or inexperienced as an investigator—you’ll find tenability is critical for quality results.
 Also critical to quality root cause analysis are knowing how important it is to be proactive and to use audits.
-With TapRooT®, we can help you develop all the tools and techniques you will need for quality investigations, quality measurements of your root cause analysis.

 Quality investigations take more time to do but also save time

 How is that so?
 A quality investigation leads to better investigations by spending more time on tools and techniques like evidence collection, identifying all of the mistakes, errors, and failures that lead to the incident, and analyzing those mistakes, errors, and failures in a systematic way.